Pear Wood for Smoking: Is it Any Good?

-Those in the know will tell you that when it comes to grilling meats and vegetables, it’s not the quality of meats or even the kind of grill that provides the flavor.
+Those in the know will tell you that when it comes to cooking meats and vegetables on a pellet grill, it’s not the quality of meats or even the grill that provides the flavor.

 What Does Pear Wood Taste Like?

 Pearwood, when used for grilling, creates a mild, smoky flavor.
 It also provides the right amount of heat quickly and evenly.

 Like wood from other wood from fruit trees, pearwood gives foods a hint of sweetness and some fruity flavors, offering complexity and richness for meats like pork and chicken.